Welcome To Troutopia!

 We are here to help you make your Montana fly fishing trip come to reality.
-We consider ourselves Montana’s Most Unique Guide Service because we offer top-notch angling adventures with our team of professional fly fishing guides throughout Montana.
+We consider Montana to be the premier trout fishing destination in the country, and MFO to be Montana’s Most Unique Guide Service because we offer top-notch angling adventures with our team of professional fly fishing guides throughout the state.
 From our home water, the trout-filled Missouri River in central Montana, to the classic Blackfoot River in western Montana to the picturesque Yellowstone River in Paradise Valley, we get around.

 We have been chasing trout across Montana since the mid-90s, but Montana Fishing Outfitters was founded from a lifetime of angling across the country and around the world.
 Our roots are in Montana, it's where we love to live, and we look forward to sharing our passion for all things fly fishing with you; amazing Big Sky landscapes, fantastic rivers, days afloat with good friends, and we’ll definitely catch some trout too!

 We've got a wide variety of blue-ribbon trout waters, top-shelf professional fly fishing guides, and detail-minded personal customer service just waiting for your arrival.
 Let us help make your Montana fly fishing trip happen this year and you will not be disappointed.

 April 15th is the date in Montana where we transition from measuring snow to rain for our precipitation, so it's a good time to look at the current SNE (Snow Water Equivalent), in our watersheds and try to forecast what's to come in the next 3 months.

 There is a well known English idiom that states, “A picture is worth a thousand words.”
 So instead of chattering along about the details of our first two sessions of The Montana Fishing Guide School; here is a 12,000 word essay written via my camera lens while tagging along with two groups of students during their week long journey Montana.